SEO

 | Blog | /sitemap_blogs.xml | All your published and visible blog articles, as well as the category pages.
 Included in General. |

-If a warning indicates that your links come from a temporary domain, your store still uses the development address provided by Vivlab.
-Search engines cannot index these links: click Configure to set up a custom domain name before submitting your sitemap.
+If your store still uses the temporary domain, the file list is replaced by a warning: search engines don't index these links.
+Click Configure to set up a custom domain name before submitting your sitemap.

 INFO